davidroman0O/metana-bootcamp/module-16/ansible/README.md

 - This results in errors like "Bytes20 should be 20 bytes, but was 24 bytes"
 - Teku will fail to start without a valid fee recipient address

+> FYI I struggled a bit before knowing it was Ansible!!

 ## Playbooks

 ### 1. Setup Validator (`setup-validator.yml`)